aiven/devportal/docs/platform/concepts/maintenance-window.rst

 Maintenance updates
 ~~~~~~~~~~~~~~~~~~~

-Service quarterly patch updates are always mandatory with 6 months advance notice.
+Security updates, platform updates that affect reliability or stability of the service nodes, and quarterly patch updates are always mandatory.
 Other updates are initially optional.
-After they have been available for six months, they become mandatory.
-Once updates are set to be mandatory, these updates would be applied on the next week's maintenance window or after, which gives at least 7 days in advance with exception of critical security related updates would be applied in the maintenance of the current week.
+Advance notice is given for all updates.
+After optional updates have been available for six months, they become mandatory and are applied on the next week's maintenance window at the earliest.
+This means you have at least 7 days advance notice with exception of critical security updates.
+These critical updates are applied in the maintenance window of the current week.